 The Minnetonka, Minnesota, company says operating earnings jumped 43 percent for its Optum segment, which provides information technology and data services and pharmacy benefits management.

 Analysts expected earnings of $1.40 per share on $31.15 billion in revenue.

-UnitedHealth is the largest health insurer based on revenue and enrollment and the first health insurer to report earnings every quarter.
+UnitedHealth Group Inc. is the first insurer to report earnings every quarter.
 Many see it as a bellwether for other insurers.